 About Fram Search

-Established in 2010 by Simon Roderick, a recruiter with 20 years City recruitment experience, Fram Search is a specialist financial services recruitment consultancy.
-We focus on permanent and interim recruitment in the UK & internationally.
+Established in 2010, Fram Search is a specialist financial services recruitment consultancy.
+We focus on mid-to-senior hires in the UK and internationally.

 Share this Post